This document describes the hardware requirements to run a ThousandEyes Enterprise Agent in virtualized and non-virtualized environments.

 The table below provides requirements common to all types of Enterprise Agent, with and without the BrowserBot component.
 The BrowserBot component performs page load and transaction tests.

 Hard disk space

-The Virtual Appliance uses the console to provide a text-based configuration menu.
-Basic network configuration can be performed using the menu in times when DHCP is not available or similar circumstances.
-Additionally, the Virtual Appliance's web admin console password can be reset through the text menu.
+The virtual appliance uses the console to provide a text-based configuration menu.
+You can perform basic network configuration using the menu in times when DHCP is not available, or in similar circumstances.
+Additionally, you can reset the virtual appliance's web admin console password through the text menu.

 Hardware requirements for the Enterprise Agent Cisco IOS XE container are specified in the article Enterprise Agent Installation for Cisco IOS XE Containers.